-Christian Dior introduced her ‘New Look’ in Paris on 12 February, 1947.
+Christian Dior introduced his ‘New Look’ in Paris on 12 February, 1947.
 The antithesis of wartime utility dress.
 The shoulder line was softer, waists were nipped in, and skirts were long and voluminous involving lavish use of fabric which would have been impossible to have achieved during the war.
 Beauty houses correspondingly produced a wide range of “New Look” cosmetics to complement this fashion.
 Cosmetic advertisements at the end of the decade show an emphasis on colour and novelty packaging.
 Elizabeth Arden produced a wide range of matching lipsticks and nail polish colours.
 Rimmel introduced an ingenious lip colour palette which incorporated a mirror and brush.
 Goya were known for their ‘Thick and Thin’ lipstick, two metal lipstick containers, one slim and one thick, joined together by a delicate chain.

 Setting lotion was also difficult to obtain, sugar water was sometimes added to dampened hair before setting.
 Hairpieces were popular, false braids, fringes on combs and falls of curls.
 Curls remained popular until 1947.
 Perms were all the rage, particularly the new cold perm method.
 In the mid 1940s, the topknot or doughnut emerged.
 The hair was put-up all the way around from the roots into a mass of curls at the top.